weaversa/cryptol-course/labs/Language/Basics.md

 is much easier to see what's going on if you use type synonyms and signatures.

   * cleaner code
   * easier for other tools to consume/reason about

 ### Provide additional types to aid in debugging

 Many of the errors in coding Cryptol will be instances of type mismatching.
 If you can't see your problem based on the error message, try adding more type annotations.
 This:
   * makes the interpreter do less work trying alternative possibilities and, consequently, can make error messages more comprehensible
   * reduces the body of code to examine for bugs (a sort of binary bug search)
   * can get you to notice where you blew it

+**EXERCISE**:

 # Here Abide Monsters